w3c/event-timing/README.md

-1. Let executedListeners be false
+1. Let executedListeners be false.
-2. Let newEntry be a new PerformanceEventTiming object
+2. Let newEntry be a new PerformanceEventTiming object.
 3. Set newEntry's name attribute to event.type.
 4. Set newEntry's entryType attribute to "event".
 5. Set newEntry's startTime attribute to event.timeStamp.